timeu/google-map-markerclusterer/README.md

 ### Using the styles attribute

-Pass an array of objects to the styles attribute of the `<google-map-markerclusterer>`:
+Pass an array of objects to the styles property of the `<google-map-markerclusterer>`:

 ```Javascript
 var styles = [{